 Map provided by Progressive AE

 Not all plants are treated.
 The goal of the program is to strike a balance by controlling invasive plant species and maintaining beneficial species.
 We do not want to remove all the plants in the lake.
-This would be bad for the fishery and cause a host of other problems, such as massive algae blooms.
+This would be bad for the fishery and cause a host of other problems, such as algae blooms.

 What plants are targeted for control?